tagtics/tagtics-client/README.md

 ⚠️ **Important**: `includePaths` and `excludePaths` are **mutually exclusive** - use only one, not both.

+✨ **SPA Support**: Tagtics automatically detects route changes in Single Page Applications (React, Vue, Angular, etc.) and shows/hides the widget based on your path configuration.

 ### Path Control

 **Option 1: Whitelist (includePaths)**